-Dr. Hatcher is Director of the Master of Public Administration program and an Associate Professor of Political Science.
+Dr. Hatcher is Director of Augusta University's Master of Public Administration program and an Associate Professor of Political Science.
 His research focuses on the administrative features of community development and public finance.
 His research agenda tries to understand why public administration scholars and practitioners often have different opinions regarding the efficacy of certain administrative practices.
 His research has appeared in journals such as American Journal of Public Health, Journal of Public Affairs Education, Public Administration Quarterly, and The Review of Regional Studies.

 A native of Ghana and graduate of the University of Akron, Dr. Hammond brings his research in social policy and economic development into the classroom to help students understand the nature of social and economic problems and the impact they have on individuals and societies as a whole.

 Dr. Heslen is an Assistant Professor of Political Science at Augusta University and serves on faculty at Augusta University’s Cyber Institute.

 Before coming to Augusta University, Dr. Heslen served as an intelligence officer with both the Defense Intelligence Agency and the United States Air Force, specializing in combatting terrorism, counterintelligence, and strategic cyber intelligence.
 He is a Lieutenant Colonel in the United States Air Force Reserve and has served in military operations on four continents to include humanitarian relief operations in Mozambique and South Africa as well as a tour in Afghanistan.